Skip to content

 2. Open CutReady Settings

-Click the gear icon (⚙️) in the sidebar, then select the AI Provider tab.
+Click the gear icon (⚙️) pinned to the bottom of the sidebar, then select the AI Provider tab.
+(You can also configure AI Provider per workspace in Workspace Settings → AI Provider Override.)

 4. Paste your endpoint